DC 7333Digestive System38 CFR § 4.114

 A 10% rating requires: Luminal narrowing with or without straining, managed by dietary intervention.
 A 100% rating requires: Inability to open the anus with inability to expel solid feces.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Rectum and anus, stricture of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Rectum and anus, stricture of qualify for TDIU?

-What evidence do I need to establish service connection for Rectum and anus, stricture of?
+What evidence supports a higher rating for Rectum and anus, stricture of?

-What is the C&P exam like for Rectum and anus, stricture of?
+What happens at the C&P exam for Rectum and anus, stricture of?

 Get a Personalized Rating Analysis